 So let’s say you’re on your way to a lower body fat percentage and want those abs to pop out so far you can see them through your T-shirt.
 What’s the best amount of volume to do this?

-If you do any weightlifting with heavy weights and do compound exercises like the deadlifting and squats, that’s enough to maintain muscle mass in the core and for beginners, it’s probably even enough to gain a little muscle in the abs.
+If you do any weightlifting with heavy weights and do compound exercises like the deadlift and squats, that’s enough to maintain muscle mass in the core, and for beginners, it’s probably even enough to gain a little muscle in the abs.
 It will however be very slow and while you might gain strength, the size gains will be limited.

 The sets mentioned above are ‘working’ sets.
 So warm-ups don’t count.
 Only sets that are done with the full resistance you can handle are working sets.

 Also, the core is used for many other exercises.
 If you do those exercises before the core is fully recovered, you run the chance that the core isn’t back to full strength yet.
-On heavy compound exercises like deadlifts and squats, this can be dangerous since those exercises rely heavily on the core to stabilize the spine/upper body.
+On heavy compound exercises like deadlifts and squats, this can be dangerous.
+Since those exercises rely heavily on the core to stabilize the spine/upper body.
 If the strength is lacking, you might notice that you can’t lift those heavy weights with good form anymore.
-So if your main routine consists of heavy compound exercises, it’s a good idea to slowly dial in the core work to see where the limits are safely.
+So if your main routine consists of heavy compound exercises, it’s a good idea to slowly dial in the core work to safely see where the limits are.